adamsilver/fdpb/05-an-inbox.md

 Really, a success message should be laid out bare and placed within the natural flow of the page.
 There is no need to obscure parts of the interface.
 After all, the message is temporary and will naturally disappear when the user leaves the page.

-However, if research shows that being able to dismiss a message *adds value*, you can offer the functionality in the form of a button.
+However, if users are likely to stay on the page for a long time after, research might show that dismissing a message is valuable after all.
+In which case, you can offer that functionality with a button.
 When clicked, it hides the message.

 ![Success With Dismiss](./images/05/dismiss.png)